taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 ### Page 11

-Raquel and her Biononymous contact confirm that members of their cult were being tracked via body mods.
+Raquel and her Biononymous contact confirm that their collaborators were being tracked via body mods.
+They decide it is time to register as a religious movement, in order to dodge surveillance.

 ### Page 12

-Raquel promises to perfect the mechapet, which can detect tracking frequencies and provide greater protection against malicious body mod hacking and surveillance.
+Raquel has heard that Majhee and her colleagues in São Paulo have successfully created the first eSyrup biofilm, or an aggregate community of prokaryotes encased in slime.
+With this knowledge securely in the public domain, Raquel and her contact decide that to perfect the eSyrup mechapet, an idea they've been toying with for a while.
+This synthetic creature would become companions to every Biononymous, and would be able to provide greater protection against malicious tracking and surveillance while also providing all of the conveniences of body mods.

 ## Chapter 2